vhive-serverless/vHive/docs/quickstart_guide.md

     ./setup_tool setup_node firecracker
     ```
     > **Note:**
-    > To enable runs with `stargz` images, setup kubelet by adding the `stock-only` and `use-stargz`
+    > To enable runs with `stargz` images, setup kubelet by adding the `use-stargz` flag as follows:
-    > flags as follows:
     >   ```bash
-    >   ./setup_tool setup_node stock-only use-stargz
+    >   ./setup_tool setup_node <stock-only|firecracker> use-stargz
     >   ```
     > **IMPORTANT**
-    > Currently `stargz` is only supported in native kubelet contexts without firecracker.
+    > Currently `stargz` is supported both in native kubelet contexts with and without firecracker.
-    > Therefore, the following steps from this guide must **not** be executed:
+    > If you do not want to use firecracker, the following steps from this guide must **not** be executed:
     > * `1.3 - Start firecracker-containerd in a background terminal named firecracker`,
     > * `1.5 - Start vHive in a background terminal named vhive`.
 2. Start `containerd` in a background terminal named `containerd`: